MattDarcy/BlackJack/README.md

 **To Play**

+1. Clone/download repository
-1. With Python installed on your machine, navigate to the directory of BlackJack.py
+2. Ensure Python is installed on your machine
+3. Navigate to the directory of BlackJack.py in terminal/cmd
-2. python BlackJack.py
+  > python BlackJack.py

 ---